seed-rs/seed-homepage/markdown/fetch.md

      ]
 }
 ```
+When the top-level element is rendered for the first time (`did_mount`), we make
+a `get` request by passing the url, options like headers (In this example, we don't use any),
+and a callback to be executed once the data's received.
+In this case, we update our
+state by sending a message which contains the data to `app.update_dom`.

-Note that even though more data than what's contained in our Branch structure is included
+Note that even though more data than what's contained in our Branch struct is included
-in at the url, Serde automatically applies only the info matching our struct's fields.
+in the response, Serde automatically applies only the info matching our struct's fields.
 In order to update our state outside of a normal event, we use did_mount.
 We could also
 do so from a normal event: